What is Istio?

 What deployment environments are supported?

 Istio is designed and built to be platform-independent.
-For our 1.0 release, Istio supports environments running container orchestration platforms such as Kubernetes (v1.9 or greater) and Nomad (with Consul).
+For our 1.1 release, Istio supports environments running container orchestration platforms such as Kubernetes (1.11, 1.12, 1.13) and Nomad with Consul.

 How can I contribute?